rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 3.6.7 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Bug fix for single media edit.
+Update Spanish language files, bug fix for single media edit.

 == Sponsors ==